DilanCF/CMSC412_notes/lecture/Lecture11.md

 ## Deadlocks

-*We already covered some of the first portion in the previous lecture, but I'm gonna start from the beginning anyways becaouse FYATHYRIO*
+*We already covered some of the first portion in the previous lecture, but I'm gonna start from the beginning anyways because FYATHYRIO*

 ![Alt text](img/Lecture11/image.png)

-Deadlocks occur when there are a colleciton of processes that cannot make progreess
+Deadlocks occur when there are a collection of processes that cannot make progress

 ![Alt text](img/Lecture11/image-1.png)